lime008/react-todo-mvc/README.md

 # React todo mvc training project

+## Instructions

+- Fork this repository and make changes to your own fork.
+- Try to make small commits as you work and keep the contents related to the task in hand.
+- Ask if you have any questions or problems along the way.
+- Notify when you have completed a major step or finished the project so we can keep track on your progress and provide guidance.

 ## Goal

 The goal of this project is to create a todo list application with react.